mmguero/docker-qemu-live-iso/README.md

 ## Running

 Set the following environment variables to control runtime parameters.
-See the [`Dockerfile`](Dockerfile) for the complete list.
+See the [`Dockerfile`](Dockerfile) for a complete list of environment variables.

 * `QEMU_CPU` - the number of CPU cores for QEMU (default `2`)
 * `QEMU_RAM` - the megabytes of RAM for QEMU (default `1024`)